 Never fear, there are numerous ways to keep track of your priorities.
 In fact so numerous that you can spend 30 minutes just reading articles about different web-based and phone-based apps to help you keep your to-do list in order!
 (Don’t do that, who has time for that?)
 First, there’s a pad and a pen.
 Yes, quite retro, but it still works.
 If you’re into keeping your list on the computer and want to have a copy of it everywhere, solutions abound.
 Outlook has a tasks list, and Gmail has a to-do list.
 For solo practitioners, I like RememberTheMilk.com, a web-based system has the tasks, locations, contacts, and ability to forward yourself emails and have them turned into tasks in the system.
 For $25 a year, the pro version lets you use the software on android, iPad/iPhone, Outlook, Google integration, and more.
 Many people also use Evernote.

 For teams, the SalesForce.com “startup” Do.com has all the team-based features and integrates, not surprisingly, with SalesForce and Google, syncs with other calendar software and more.
-By the way, if you haven’t even started a company because you don’t know where to start, I humbly suggest WickedStart.com, a powerful step-by-step system that will help you start a business (disclosure: it is also a company I advise and have an interest in.)
-By the way, don’t let your to-do list get out of hand.
+By the way, if you haven’t even started a company because you don’t know where to start, I humbly suggest WickedStart.com, a powerful step-by-step system that will help you start a business (Disclosure: it is also a company I advise and have an interest in.)

 From To-Do to Project Management